zarquon42b/RvtkStatismo/README.md

 1. Download tarball (and extract) or clone using git

-2. (optional) go to RvtkStatismo/src and customize cmake parameters (using ccmake or cmake-gui)
+2. (optional) go to RvtkStatismo/src and customize cmake parameters (using ccmake or cmake-gui), such as VTK or Statismo installation paths.

-3. run
+3. within the base directory of RvtkStatismo run:

 		R CMD INSTALL .

 #### Parallel computing: